 These young students are bringing a whole new level of vibrancy to the grounds.
 I imagine it was very similar 200 years ago when Fr.
 DuBois, Fr.
 Brute, Mother Seton and her sisters where here.
 Full of ideas, creativity and energy - all wanting to share this special, spiritual place with every person possible!

 Here is one student's reflection:

-Although the stairs (between main campus and the Grotto) are quite intimidating and somewhat troublesome, it is well worth the hike.
-When I reach to the top of the stairs and stare at the horizons and down at the university.
+Although the stairs (between main campus and the Grotto) are quite intimidating and somewhat troublesome, it is well worth the walking up the steps to the Grotto.
+When I reach the top, I love the look at the view, the horizons and the university.
 Working here will never stop putting a smile on my face.

 Melissa Sorto-Zepeda, Class of 2017